The Body Shop unwraps a season of joy with its 2025 Christmas Collection

 From shower gels, shampoos and sheet masks, to balms, butters and body scrubs, there’s something for everybody in our cult classic calendar.

-Visit THE BODY SHOP at SM City Cabanatuan Upper Ground Floor or Shop online at thebodyshop.com.ph.
+Visit THE BODY SHOP at SM City Clark, SM City Pampanga, and SM City Cabanatuan or Shop online at thebodyshop.com.ph.
 Call-to-deliver at (0917) 1800-259.
 Follow @thebodyshopph on Facebook, Instagram, YouTube and TikTok.